Kaljurand/net-speech-api/tools/gf/Unitconv/README.md

 TODO:

   * discuss if it makes sense to support variants like {naelades | naeltes}, { meetritesse | meetriteks }.
 Since these variants sound similar, we can also rely on the speech recognizer robustness (i.e. it would convert a spoken /naeltes/ or /naelteks/ into "naelades")
   * add units with s~/z~
   * "large" vocabulary (hundreds of terminals)
   * "large" grammar (many productions?)
-  * refactor out `square` and `cube`
   * support "100 ruut senti meetrit sekundis ruut kilo meetrites tunnis" (requires support for SgIn)
   * handling rare (but legal?) forms like "kilo minut"
   * does attaching of probabilities work (in GF, in GF->JSGF, in JSGF->FSA)